facebook/docusaurus/docs/tutorial-create-new-site.md

     └── yarn.lock
 ```

-There would be some example documentation and blog pages generated.
+There would be some example of documentation and blog pages generated.

 2. Run `cd website` to go into the `website` directory.
 1. Run `npm start` or `yarn start`.